Catherine Jagiellon still fascinates Finns

 Catherine's dowry inventory from 1562 is used in many exhibition units, and it also has its own display unit.
 One of the exhibition units features a reconstruction of Catherine’s outfit.
 The ensemble is displayed, and a video demonstrates how to put it on.
 The outfit consists of a black-embroidered linen shift, a reddish-brown petticoat lined with sable fur, a black velvet gown with slashed sleeves, and a black atlas silk loose gown with lynx fur lining.
 The accessories include a coif and a partlet embroidered with gold and pearls, gold-embroidered wrist ruffs, a pearl-encrusted bramka, and a large golden veil.
 The goal was to find an outfit Catherine could have worn when she stepped into the Castle's gates for the first time at Christmas in 1562.
 Every piece is based on the inventories.
 While I curated and designed the outfit, it was crafted by numerous skilled seamstresses, embroiderers, and furriers.

-After the exhibition ends, the outfit will be used for events or guided tours.
+When the exhibition ends, the outfit will be used for events or guided tours.